menandmice/micetro_docs/guides/implementation/install_central.rst

   When creating a service account for Central, make sure the user is in the local "administrators" group on the Central machine.
 Otherwise it will not be able to utilize the ping functionality.

-  The service account running Central needst to be added to the DNS Admins and/or DHCP Admins group to manage data.
+  The service account running Central needs to be added to the DNS Admins and/or DHCP Admins group to manage data.

 .. important::
   The installer creates the data directories for Men&Mice Central at the default location (C:\\Program Files\\Men and Mice\\Central) even if the installation target is on a different drive or path.
 See :ref:`config-files-windows`.